Descanso Gardens: Activities

-Aside from the gardens themselves there are some other activities Descanso Gardens offers.
 The Enchanted Railroad is a small diesel train that the Gardens allows guests to ride on.
-It has a track that circles around the promenade garden.
-The train is open from 10 am to 4 pm and costs 5 dollars to ride.
+The track circles the promenade garden.
 In the Japanese Garden there is a tea house where events are held on occasion.
 There is also an Amphitheater on the main lawn of Descanso Gardens.

 Events

 Descanso holds many small events in the gardens including yoga, tours, and events for members only.
 In the summer, special programming like the Music and Dance events, Little Explorers and Roots of Cool take place.
 Other large events include Enchanted and Carved.
 Every year in the winter months Descanso Gardens has a light and art show called Enchanted.
 There is a set path that guests walk through and see all the lights as well as art installations.
 Carved is a Halloween themed event that has carved pumpkins as well as other typical Halloween activities every year in the fall season.